* Ecuadorean leader under pressure for austerity measures

 QUITO, Oct 5 (Reuters) - Ecuadorean indigenous and union organizations kept protests going on Saturday and promised no let-up in their push to overturn austerity measures by President Lenin Moreno's government that have convulsed the nation for three days.

-Demonstrations had turned violent and were shaping into a major challenge for Moreno, who won election in 2017 and has set his oil-producing nation on a centrist track after years of socialist rule under predecessor Rafael Correa.
+Demonstrations had been turning violent and shaping into a major challenge for Moreno, who won election in 2017 and has set his oil-producing nation on a centrist track after years of socialist rule under predecessor Rafael Correa.

 "The indigenous movement is mobilizing indefinitely in the whole country," Jaime Vargas, president of the CONAIE umbrella indigenous group, told Reuters.